pombredanne/CenseSense/README.md

 ## The MIT License - Why?

-Because the original developer is not a dictator (yet.). and he genuinely believes that he has no right to decide arbitrarily what others can and cannot copy of his work that he explicility released to the public with no strings attached.
+Because the original developer is not a dictator (yet) and he genuinely believes that he has no right to decide arbitrarily what others can and cannot copy of his work that he explicility released to the public with no financial/political strings attached.
 Share this code if you want to, and if you don't want to, that's cool too.
 Just have fun.
+Life is short, and it isn't worth making complicated.